-How long we keep your information:
+How long we keep your data

-We retain the personal data processed by us in a live environment for as long as is considered necessary for the purpose(s) for which it was collected (including as required by applicable law or regulation).
+We will keep the personal data processed by us in a live environment for as long as is considered necessary for the reason or purpose that it was collected for (including as required by applicable law or regulation).

-Disclosure of your information:
+Disclosure of your data

-We may disclose your personal information to third parties if we are under a duty to disclose or share your personal data to comply with any legal obligation, required to do so by law or a court order, or to enforce or apply any agreements; or to protect the rights, property, or
+We may disclose or share your personal data to third parties if we are under a duty to comply with any legal obligation, required to do so by law or a court order, or to enforce or apply any agreements; or to protect the rights, property, or

-There are times when we have to report to our funders and regulators or other relevant bodies how we have used our funds/budgets and in those circumstances, we will report your information either aggregately or anonymously.
+There are times when we have to report to our funders and regulators or other relevant bodies how we have used our funds/budgets and in those circumstances, we will report your data either aggregately or anonymously.

 Individuals have certain rights over their personal data and Nomad Opening Doors is responsible for fulfilling these rights as follows:

-- Individuals may request access to their personal data held by us as a Controller.
+Individuals may request access to their personal data held by us as a Controller.

 Individuals may request us to rectify personal data submitted to us or, where appropriate, contact us via the relevant

-- Individuals may request that we erase their personal data.
+Individuals may request that we erase their personal data.

-- Where we process personal data based on consent, individuals may withdraw their consent at any time by contacting us or clicking on the unsubscribe link in an email received from us.
+Where we process personal data based on consent, individuals may withdraw their consent at any time by contacting us or clicking on the unsubscribe link in an email received from us.

-- Individuals may have other rights to restrict or object to our processing of personal data and the right to data portability.
+Individuals may have other rights to restrict or object to our processing of personal data and the right to data portability.

-- Individuals may request information about, or human intervention into, any automated data processing that we may undertake.
+Individuals may request data about, or human intervention into, any automated data processing that we may undertake.

 If you wish to exercise any of these rights, please send an email to our Data Protection Office at: [email protected] or write to them at our address shown.
 Sometimes we are unable to fulfil a right for

-A full summary of your rights can be found at the Information Commissioner’s website www.ico.org.uk
+A full summary of your rights can be found at the Information Commissioner’s website https://www.ico.org.uk

 Nomad Opening Doors may collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
 This is statistical data about our users’ browsing actions and patterns.

 We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to: [email protected].
 We will investigate and respond to any complaints

 You also have the right to lodge a complaint with the UK data protection regulator, the Information Commissioner’s Office (“ICO”).
-For further information on how to complain to the ICO, please refer to the ICO website www.ico.org.uk/concerns
+For further information on how to complain to the ICO, please refer to the ICO website https://www.ico.org.uk/concerns